ash-shell/slugify/README.md

 #### Module Usage

-Ash-Slugify is part of the Ash core, but you will still need to import it into your modules.
+Even though Ash-Slugify is part of the Ash core, you will still need to import it into your modules.

 Add this line to the top of any file called from Ash: